laurabpaulsen/text_space/README.md

 4. Run the `run.sh` script to:
     - Scrape danish song lyrics from Genius
     - Preprocess the lyrics and prepare dataframe with appropriate columns for TextSpace
-    - Use TextSpace to create 3d visualization of the lyrics using BoW, GPT2, latent dirichlet allocation and emotion embeddings
+    - Use TextSpace to create 3d visualisation of the lyrics using BoW, GPT2, latent dirichlet allocation and emotion embeddings

 **Note:** As the repository holds all the files created by running the script you can skip running the following command if you just want to run the dash app.
 ```